temporalio/documentation/docs/node/workflows.md

 ### Workflow Implementation

-A Workflow implmentation module may export a `workflow` object which can be type checked using a pre-defined interface or `main` - and optionally `signals` and `queries` - directly.
+A Workflow implementation module may export a `workflow` object which can be type checked using a pre-defined interface or `main` - and optionally `signals` and `queries` - directly.

 In a Workflow, Activities can be imported and called as regular functions.
 At runtime, the imported Activities (prefixed with `@activities`) are replaced with stubs which schedule Activities in the system.